elucian/bee/draft/databases.md

 * Before execution, database related statements are converted into SQL strings;
 * We can visualize these strings by using: $trace = On to log query statements;
-* We can use #query system variable to print out last SQL statement.
+* We can use @query system variable to print out last SQL statement.